Environmental Protection Agency (EPA).

 i.
 Acute exposure.
 Quantitative acute dietary exposure and risk assessments are performed for a food-use pesticide, if a toxicological study has indicated the possibility of an effect of concern occurring as a result of a 1-day or single exposure.

 ii.
 Chronic exposure.
-In conducting the chronic dietary exposure assessment EPA used the food consumption data from the USDA 1994-1996 and 1998 CSFII.
-As to residue levels in food, EPA assumed average residue levels observed in applicable field trials and PCT were used.
+In conducting the chronic dietary exposure assessment EPA used 2003-2008 food consumption data from the USDA's NHANES/WWEIA.
+As to residue levels in food, the Agency used mean residue levels from crop field trials with a ratio adjustment for additional metabolites of concern, average percent crop treated estimates, and experimentally determined processing factors.Start Printed Page 44939

-In most cases, EPA uses available data from United States Department of Agriculture/National Agricultural Statistics Service (USDA/NASS), proprietary market surveys, and the National Pesticide Use Database for the chemical/crop combination for the most recent 6 years.
-EPA uses an average PCT for chronic dietary risk analysis.
-The average PCT figure for each existing use is derived by combining available public and private market survey data for that use, averaging across all observations, and rounding to the nearest 5%, except for those situations in which the average PCT is less than one.
-In those cases, 1% is used as the average PCT and 2.5% is used as the maximum PCT.
-EPA uses a maximum PCT for acute dietary risk analysis.
-The maximum PCT figure is the highest observed maximum value reported within the recent 6 years of available public and private market survey data for the existing use and rounded up to the nearest multiple of 5%.Start Printed Page 9370
+In most cases, EPA uses available data from United States Department of Agriculture/National Agricultural Statistics Service (USDA/NASS) and proprietary market surveys for the chemical/crop combination for the most recent 6-7 years.
+EPA uses an average PCT for chronic dietary risk analysis and a maximum PCT for acute dietary risk analysis.
+The average PCT figure for each existing use is derived by combining available public and private market survey data for that use, averaging across all observations, and rounding to the nearest 5%, except for those situations in which the average PCT is less than 2.5%.
+The maximum PCT figure is the highest observed maximum value reported within the most recent 6 years of available public and private market survey data for the existing use and rounded up to the nearest multiple of 5%, except for situations in which the maximum PCT is less than 2.5%.
+In cases where the estimated value is less than 2.5% but greater than 1%, the average and maximum PCT used are 2.5%.
+If the estimated value is less than 1%, 1% is used as the average PCT and 2.5% is used as the maximum PCT.

 The Agency believes that the three conditions discussed in Unit III.C.1.iv. have been met.
 With respect to Condition a, PCT estimates are derived from Federal and private market survey data, which are reliable and have a valid basis.
 The Agency is reasonably certain that the percentage of the food treated is not likely to be an underestimation.
 As to Conditions b and c, regional consumption information and consumption information for significant subpopulations is taken into account through EPA's computer-based model for evaluating the exposure of significant subpopulations including several regional groups.
 Use of this consumption information in EPA's risk assessment process ensures that EPA's exposure estimate does not understate exposure for any significant subpopulation group and allows the Agency to be reasonably certain that no regional population is exposed to residue levels higher than those estimated by the Agency.
 Other than the data available through national food consumption surveys, EPA does not have available reliable information on the regional consumption of food to which fluazifop-P-butyl may be applied in a particular area.

 2. Dietary exposure from drinking water.
-The Agency used screening level water exposure models in the dietary exposure analysis and risk assessment for fluazifop-P-butyl in drinking water.
+The Agency used screening-level water exposure models in the dietary exposure analysis and risk assessment for fluazifop-P-butyl in drinking water.
 These simulation models take into account data on the physical, chemical, and fate/transport characteristics of fluazifop-P-butyl.
-Further information regarding EPA drinking water models used in pesticide exposure assessment can be found at http://www.epa.gov/oppefed1/models/water/index.htm.
+Further information regarding EPA drinking water models used in pesticide exposure assessment can be found at http://www2.epa.gov/pesticide-science-and-assessing-pesticide-risks/about-water-exposure-models-used-pesticide.

-Based on the Pesticide Root Zone Model /Exposure Analysis Modeling System (PRZM/EXAMS) and Screening Concentration in Ground Water (SCI-GROW) models, the estimated drinking water concentrations (EDWCs) of fluazifop-P-butyl for acute exposures are estimated to be 23.9 parts per billion (ppb) for surface water and 0.59 ppb for ground water.
-For chronic exposures assessments are estimated to be 5.1 ppb for surface water and 0.59 ppb for ground water.
+Based on the Surface Water Concentration Calculator (SWCC) model and the Pesticide Root Zone Model Ground Water (PRZM-GW) model, the estimated drinking water concentrations (EDWCs) of fluazifop-P-butyl for acute exposures are estimated to be 56.6 parts per billion (ppb) for surface water and 6.8 ppb for ground water and for chronic exposures are estimated to be 4.41 ppb for surface water and 3.39 ppb for ground water.

 Modeled estimates of drinking water concentrations were directly entered into the dietary exposure model.
-For acute dietary risk assessment, the water concentration value of 23.9 ppb was used to assess the contribution to drinking water.
-For chronic dietary risk assessment, the water concentration of value 5.1 ppb was used to assess the contribution to drinking water.
+For the acute dietary risk assessment, the water concentration value of 56.6 ppb was used to assess the contribution to drinking water.
+For the chronic dietary risk assessment, the water concentration of value 4.41 ppb was used to assess the contribution to drinking water.

 3. From non-dietary exposure.
 The term “residential exposure” is used in this document to refer to non-occupational, non-dietary exposure (e.g., for lawn and garden pest control, indoor pest control, termiticides, and flea and tick control on pets).